sohamsshah/insight-jainism/docs/Insights/Why_women_cannot_get_moksh.md

 **Women possess their own set of strengths and weaknesses; and so does men.** It is dumb to compare and try to equate two different species of nature.

 ## Conclusion

-Jainism defines **true nature of substance**, exactly how it is.
-Claiming Jainism as **"Misogynist"** religion is really a baseless statement.

 Jainism accurately defines the **true nature of substances** as they are.
 Labeling Jainism as a **"misogynist"** religion is entirely baseless.